 Health Indicators Series:

 A Resource for Healthy Communities

-June 2013
+February 2017

-Report Series #2: Mortality Trends for Eastern North Carolina (1979 to 2011)
+Report Series #2: Mortality Trends for Eastern North Carolina (1979 to 2014)

 Health Indicators is a series of reports describing community health at the state, regional, and county level.
-Health Indicators supplements the Eastern North Carolina Health Care Atlas published by the Center for Health Systems Research and Development at East Carolina University.
+Health Indicators supplements the North Carolina Health Data Explorer published by the center for Health Systems Research and Development at East Carolina University.
 These reports are intended to provide state policy makers, local health departments, hospitals, and community-based health planning groups with a wide range of information useful for diagnosing the health of Eastern North Carolina's population and its local communities, evaluating the effectiveness of existing services, and envisioning and planning new interventions.
-The reports in this periodically published series can be used in conjunction with the County Health Data Book, produced by the North Carolina Office of Healthy Carolinians, as part of the Community Health Assessment Process.
+The reports in this periodically published series can be used in conjunction with the County Health Data Book, produced by the North Carolina State Center for Health Statistics, as part of the Community Health Assessment Process.
 Individual reports in ECU's Health Indicator Series are custom made for the counties of North Carolina.
 Reports in this series will describe trends in mortality, including premature mortality for all causes of death, mortality (crude) and age-adjusted mortality for leading causes of death, and measures of race disparities or inequalities in mortality rate.